Early life of Vladimir Lenin: University and political radicalism: 1887–1893

 In September 1889, the Ulyanovs moved to Samara for the winter.
 Here, Vladimir contacted exiled dissidents and joined Alexei Sklyarenko's discussion circle.
 Both Vladimir and Sklyarenko adopted Marxism, with Vladimir translating Marx and Friedrich Engels' political pamphlet, The Communist Manifesto (1848), into Russian.
 He began to read the works of the Russian Marxist Georgi Plekhanov, a founder of the Black Repartition movement, concurring with Plekhanov's argument that Russia was moving from feudalism to capitalism.
 Becoming increasingly sceptical of the effectiveness of militant attacks and assassinations, he argued against such tactics in a December 1889 debate with M.V.
 Sabunaev, an advocate of the People's Freedom Party.
 Despite disagreeing on tactics, he made friends among the Party, in particular with Apollon Shukht, who asked Vladimir to be his daughter's godfather in 1893.

 In May 1890, Mariya convinced the authorities to allow Vladimir to undertake his exams externally at a university of his choice.
 Choosing the University of Saint Petersburg and obtaining the equivalent of a first-class degree with honours, celebrations were marred when his sister Olga died of typhoid.
-In 1891, during the famine, he sued the peasant neighbours of his family's estate for causing damage to it; he also drew most of his income from rents and interest derived from the sale of the estate of his mother, despite later condemning "gentry capitalism".
 Vladimir remained in Samara for several years, in January 1892 being employed as a legal assistant for a regional court, before gaining a job with a local lawyer.
 Embroiled primarily in disputes between peasants and artisans, he devoted much time to radical politics, remaining active in Sklyarenko's group and formulating ideas about Marxism's applicability to Russia.
 Inspired by Plekhanov's work, Vladimir collected data on Russian society, using it to support a Marxist interpretation of societal development and increasingly rejecting the claims of the People's Freedom Party.
 In the spring of 1893, Lenin wrote a paper, "New Economic Developments in Peasant Life"; submitted to the liberal journal Russian Thought, it was rejected and only published in 1927.
 In the autumn of 1893, Lenin wrote another article, "On the So-Called Market Question", a critique of Russian economist German Krasin (1871-1947).